Introduction to ActiveX controls

 Properties of ActiveX controls

 Each control in Excel VBA has its own properties.
-We can use them to set parameters such as position, font, colors, etc. Below is a list and description of the CommandButton control properties:
+You can use them to set parameters such as position, font, colors, etc. Below is a list of the CommandButton control properties: